mariamnaqvi/predicting_property_values/README.md

 - fullbathcnt and calculated bathnbr each have over 117,000 null values; on the other hand, bathroomcnt contains approximately 2900 null values.
 Since this results in fewer data replacements, bathroomcnt was selected to represent the number of bathrooms in a property
  - A similar arguement can be made for bedroomcnt - since it has the fewest number of null values, it will be used to represent the number of bedrooms
 - Similarly, the yearbuilt column contains a large number of nulls.
 However, if that category presents a strong correlation to predictor, it may be valuable to retain
-- We will be treating age, fips, bathroom count and bedroom count as discrete categorical variables
-- Certain columns were renamed via sql during acquisition; these serve to maintain consistency among variable names
+- Certain columns were renamed via sql during acquisition; these serve to maintain consistency and increase clarity among variable names

 * Once data is collected from the above tables, it is stored in a CSV (Comma Separated Value) file on-disk; subsequent acquire.py calls will make use of this cached data rather than repeatedly accessing the database
 * Finally, the get_data_summary() function will present a number of data-set metadata, including the following: